Jipok/go-persist/README.md

 - Applications requiring persistence with minimal overhead
 - Working with typed data structures
 - When data inspection and debugging are important
-- For heavy workloads(consider background flush interval)
+- For heavy workloads (consider background flush interval)
+- When atomic update operations are needed

 ## Limitations